The Learning Station Complaints Policy and Procedure

 We will take into consideration the following factors (which are not an exhaustive list) when determining whether a complaint is vexatious:

-where the nature and extent of the complainant's correspondence with us suggests an obsessive approach to disclosure
+- where the nature and extent of the complainant's correspondence with us suggest an obsessive approach to disclosure

 No single one of the above factors would lead to a finding, by itself, that a complaint was vexatious.
 However, based on the strength of the various factors, taken together with the history and context of a complaint, a complaint may be deemed vexatious by The Learning Station.

 It is important of course that all complaints from a single source should not be deemed vexatious just because some may have been so previously.
 This is particularly the case if, on the face of it, the complaint seems to be specific, stand-alone and straightforward.
 However, it is entirely appropriate and necessary, when considering whether a complaint is vexatious, to view that complaint in context - if, say, the complaint is part of a wider grievance against The Learning Station and is, for example, inextricably linked to an individual's quest to hold The Learning Station to account for perceived shortcomings.

 Complaints can sometimes become a vehicle for individuals to try to reopen previous issues.
 Although we recognise that people are not always satisfied with the responses they receive, the raising of complaints is not a panacea for problems that have not been resolved through other channels.
 Continued complaints after the underlying complaint have been addressed, go beyond the reasonable pursuit of resolution.

 The Learning Station understands that people may act out of character in times of distress or due to frustration.
 We do not view behaviour as unreasonable just because a complainant is forceful or determined.
 The Learning Station staff make reasonable allowances for complainants' behaviour.